 People who suspect they have a femoral hernia should see their doctor promptly.
 This is because there is a high risk of complications that can be serious.

 Between 35 and 40 percent of femoral hernias do not receive a diagnosis until the person experiences hernia strangulation or bowel obstruction.
-Research suggests that there is a 10-fold increase in the risk of death in these acute cases.

 A doctor will need to examine the bulge and confirm that it is a hernia before recommending repair.
 They will gently press on the area and may order imaging tests to see the internal tissues.